openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/pd_di_vc.json}}

-This `presentation_definition` parameter contains a single `input_descriptor` element, which sets the desired format to di VC and defines a constraint over the `type` parameter to select Verifiable Credentials of type `IDCredential`.
+This `presentation_definition` parameter contains a single `input_descriptor` element, which sets the desired format to DI VC and defines a constraint over the `type` parameter to select Verifiable Credentials of type `IDCredential`.

 #### Presentation Response